genevate/style_guides/programming/basic.md

 - Prefer duplication over the wrong abstraction - Duplication is much cheaper to fix than refactoring the wrong abstraction.
 Allow duplication up to three times, as a maximum, before refactoring.
-- Write tests that demonstrate passing and failing requirements.
+- Write tests to demonstrate passing and failing requirements.

 ## Sandi Metz Rules